 As mentioned before, iPod shocks can have several interpretations, and their quantification is less easy than that of the other two shocks.
 Under one interpretation, iPod shocks reflect quality changes and/or changes in the number of varieties produced by a country.
 Recent empirical evidence at a very disaggregated level by Broda and Weinstein (2007) suggests that quality/varieties changes are an important phenomenon.
 In the model here, portfolios and other endogenous variables only depend on the relative iPod shock.
-We experiment with two values for the volatility of relative iPod shocks, $\sigma{\Psi} \equiv std(\widehat{\Psi}) = 1\%$, and $\sigma{\Psi} = 2\%$, i.e. in one case the iPod shock is less volatile than relative output, while in the other case, it is slightly more volatile than relative output.
-We also report results for the case where $std(\widehat{\Psi}) = 0$.
+We experiment with two values for the volatility of relative iPod shocks, $\sigma{\Psi} \equiv std(\hat{\Psi}) = 1$ percent, and $\sigma{\Psi} = 2$ percent; that is, in one case the iPod shock is less volatile than relative output.
+We also report results for the case where $std(\hat{\Psi}) = 0$ .
 In that case, there are only supply and capital share shocks, and markets are complete.

-Across G7 countries, the mean imports/GDP ratio (1972-2003) is 20%.
+Across G7 countries, the mean imports/GDP ratio (1972 through 2003) is 20 percent.
 Hence, we set a = 0.8.

-The substitution elasticity φ equals the price elasticity of foreign trade flows.
-A wide range of empirical estimates of φ has been reported.
-Hooper and Marquez (1995) survey a large number of time-series studies that estimated (long run) price elasticities of aggregate trade flows, for the US, Japan, Germany, the UK and Canada; the median estimates (post-Bretton Woods era) for those countries are 0.97, 0.80, 0.57, 0.6, and 1.01, respectively.
+The substitution elasticity $\phi$ equals the price elasticity of foreign trade flows.
+A wide range of empirical estimates of $\phi$ has been reported.
+Hooper and Marquez (1995) survey a large number of time-series studies that estimated (long run) price elasticities of aggregate trade flows for the United States, Japan, Germany, the United Kingdom, and Canada; the median estimates (post-Bretton Woods era) for those countries are 0.97, 0.80, 0.57, 0.6, and 1.01, respectively.
 The median estimate across the five countries is 0.88.
-We here consider a range of values of φ : $\phi = 0.6$, 0.9, 1.5, 2.
-That range encompasses most values of φ that have been assumed in recent quantitative macro/finance models; see, e.g. Kollmann (2006b), Heathcote and Perri (2002), and Chari et al. (2002) who have set φ at 0.6, 0.9 and 1.5 respectively.
+We here consider a range of values of $\phi$ : $\phi = 0.6, 0.9, 1.5, 2$ .
+That range encompasses most values of $\phi$ that have been assumed in recent quantitative macro/finance models; see, for example, Kollmann (2006b), Heathcote and Perri (2002), and Chari, Kehoe, and McGrattan (2002), who have set $\phi$ at 0.6, 0.9, and 1.5, respectively.

-Estimates of σ in the range of 2 (or greater) are common for industrialized countries (e.g., Barrionuevo (1992)); in the quantitative experiments below, the risk aversion parameter is hence set at $\sigma = 2$.
+Estimates of $\sigma$ in the range of 2 (or greater) are common for industrialized countries (e.g., Barrionuevo 1992); in the quantitative experiments to follow, the risk aversion parameter is hence set at $\sigma = 2$ .